The GHP scaling limit of uniform spanning trees in high dimensions: Introduction

 \begin{assumption} Let $\left\{ G_n \right\}$ be a sequence of finite connected vertex transitive graphs with $|G_n| = n$. \begin{enumerate} \item There exists $\theta < \infty$ such that $\displaystyle \sup_n \sup_{x \in G_n} \sum_{t=0}^{\sqrt{n}} (t+1) p_t(x,x) \leq \theta$; \item There exists $\alpha > 0$ such that $\tmix (G_n) = o (n^{\frac{1}{2} - \alpha})$ as $n \to \infty$. \end{enumerate} \end{assumption}

 Both items in \cref{assn:main} imply that the graph sequence is in some sense of dimension greater than four.
 The first item is a finite analogue of the condition that the expected number of intersections of two independent random walks is finite; in $\ZZ^d$ this happens if and only if $d>4$.
-The second item (which clearly holds on the torus on $n$ vertices once $d>4$) heuristically ensures that different parts of the $\UST$, that are $\sqrt{n}$ distance apart, behave asymptotically independently.
-We do not claim that these conditions are optimal (see discussion in \cite[Section 1.4]{MNS}), but they are enough to yield convergence to the CRT in the most interesting cases.
+The second item (which clearly holds on the torus on $n$ vertices once $d>4$, since this has mixing time of order $n^{2/d}$) heuristically ensures that different parts of the $\UST$ that are distance $\sqrt{n}$ apart behave asymptotically independently.
+We do not claim that these conditions are optimal (see the discussion in \cite[Section 1.4]{MNS}), but they are enough to yield convergence to the CRT in the most interesting cases.

 \begin{theorem} Let $\{ G_n \}$ be a sequence of graphs satisfying \cref{assn:main} and let $\T_n$ be a sample of $\UST(G_n)$.
 Denote by $d_{\T_n}$ the graph distance on $\T_n$ and by $\mu_n$ the uniform probability measure on the vertices of $\T_n$.
 Then there exists a sequence $\{\beta_n\}$ satisfying $0<\inf_n \beta_n \leq \sup_n \beta_n < \infty$ such that